eyedeekay/si-i2p-plugin/README.md

 #### Current Concerns:

-URL validation is informally useful now, but sometimes responses that have unexpected elements still give it trouble.
-I'll go into that more soon, I've been up all night.

 There's a fair amount of overhead with the generation of all the tunnels and the search-select process.
-I expect I'll be able to shave it down in many places though.
-It's also not awesome at retrieving a whole bunch of images at a time.
+I am shaving off time in various places as it becomes clear where parts of it can be run in parallel.
+It's not awesome at retrieving a whole bunch of images at a time.

-I broke the close pipe.
-Should be an easy fix.

 I haven't been able to observe any DNS leaks yet, but that doesn't mean they aren't there.
 My plan is to implement some kind of proper URL validation for it.